Italian language certifications certify the level of proficiency of the Italian language a person has.

 CELI stands for “Certificato di conoscenza della Lingua Italiana -> Certificate of Knowledge of Italian Language”.
 It covers six levels:

 In addition to these six levels, there are also two specific levels (limited to CELI impatto, and CELI 1-2) aimed exclusively at immigrants and adolescents.

 For detailed information about CELI examinations, please visit the website of the University for Foreigners of Perugia.

 Here’s a link where you can find some samples of CELI’s past years’ examinations.

-To learn something about PLIDA and CIC have a look at Certifications of Italian L2 (part 2 – PLIDA and CIC)
+To learn something about the other two Italian language certifications, namely PLIDA and CIC, have a look at Italian language certifications (part 2 – PLIDA and CIC)

 To learn some tips on how to pass CILS, CELI and PLIDA exams, please refer to: